 How does investing with CrowdStreet work?

-Most investment opportunities on the CrowdStreet platform fall within 4 types of risk profiles: Opportunistic, Value-Add, Core-Plus, and Core.
+Most investment opportunities on the CrowdStreet platform fall within 4 types of risk profiles: Opportunistic, Value-Add, Core-Plus, and Core, but value-add investments are the most common type of offering on the CrowdStreet Marketplace.

 - Opportunistic Investments.
 Target the highest returns but also have the most risk.